PKuntze/Watts_UP-Hydropower_Climate_Optimisation/README.md

 The Streamlit dashboard allows interactive exploration of model forecasts, historical hydropower data and values of the most important weather features.

+Source of original data: Zindi (CC BY-SA 4.0).
+The dataset contained here is a transformed and aggregated derivative and does not include original raw data.

 ### Steps

 1. Navigate to the `app/` directory and install its dependencies: